OAI13

 This session seeks to explore the implementation of these and similar initiatives to promote open research on a global scale and their likely consequences.
 We are seeking contributions from different parts of the globe and various organisation types.
 Aspects to cover may include national frameworks for implementation; challenges and opportunities for stakeholders (e.g., publishers, universities, libraries); development and support of repositories for data, software, preregistrations, etc.; evidence of downstream benefits of open research for business, innovation, and society.

 India is one of the leading developing nations involved in the global open science (OS) movements since the last two decades.
 In November 2021, UNESCO adopted the “UNESCO Recommendation on Open Science” ratified by 193 nations including India.
 In 2023, India is also hosting the Presidency of G20 nations and working towards achieving the “Common Digital Future: Open, Accessible and Inclusive Digital Public Infrastructure” as reflected in a G20 Task Force.
 In 2020, the Government of India released the 5th National Science, Technology and Innovation Policy (STIP), where Open Science is discussed at length.
 Presently different public agencies are working towards implementing open science infrastructure across the country, involving the research funding agencies, academic and research institutions, and the scholarly publishers.
-This presentation evaluates the roadmap towards implementing the UNESCO Recommendations on Open Science in India.
+This presentation evaluates the roadmap towards implementing the UNESCO Recommendation on Open Science in India.
 In addition, the presentation will also assess the India's position in the global open science scenario, as reflected on the international directories of open science/open access initiatives and open science monitoring web portals, including the DOAJ, OpenDOAR, UNESCO's Global Open Access Portal (GOAP).
 ROARMAP, besides others.
 India's initiatives will also be compared with the other emerging developing nations namely China, Brazil, Russia and South Africa (BRICS Nations).
 A number of scholars have compared OS initiatives of BRICS nations.
 This presentation will also review their studies, and identify most significant OS initiatives undertaken in Indian institutions.

 Carrot & Stick: Policy as a driver for Open Science

 In order to establish Open Science as the default at the UZH, the Open Science team developed a university wide, Open Science Policy.
 This document sets out expectations and recommendations on ways in which the practices and values of an open academic culture can be integrated into the structure of the UZH, and in its research and teaching.
 All UZH employees and students were able to comment on the draft policy in 2020 by means of a survey.
 Over 2000 UZH members took part in the survey, 642 filled out the entire questionnaire.
 At the same time, the Open Science Committee reviewed the policy, and several faculties and institutes provided institutional feedback.
 An overwhelming majority welcome an Open Science culture and support practices that promote open exchange, transparency, reproducibility and accountability.
 However, the fear that career opportunities for young researchers were at risk.
 This means it is important to communicate clearly that in view of the global movement towards Open Science, an open scientific practice can also improve career opportunities in the future.
 It also became clear that the requirements of the individual departments are very different and must therefore be taken into account during the implementation of the policy.
-A main point of criticism furthermore was the fact that Open Science requirements were formulated as mandatory in the first version of the policy, because such fundamental changes in the research culture need time and resources, this input is in line with the UNESCO recommendations.
+A main point of criticism furthermore was the fact that Open Science requirements were formulated as mandatory in the first version of the policy, because such fundamental changes in the research culture need time and resources, this input is in line with the UNESCO Recommendation.
 Based on this feedback, the draft has been revised and now includes expectations and recommendations instead of requirements.
 This also addresses the concerns that many changes in the scientific process require time and resources.

 How do we measure success for Open Science?